timescale/templates/finance/README.md

 ```

 This views are just wrappers around the materialized views, so you can query them as if they were tables.
-Because the candlesticks are stored as a struct and need special functions to access the data,
+Because the candlesschema are stored as a struct and need special functions to access the data,
 the views are useful to simplify the access.

 Note that candlestick_agg is a custom function that aggregates the data into a single row with the open, high, low, close, and volume.
 You have functions like `high_at`, `low_at`, `open_at`, `close_at` to access inner time series data that are not included in this view.